llpeterson/internetworking/basic-ip.md

 its most important characteristics.
 It is noteworthy that many of the technologies over which IP runs today did not exist when IP was invented.
-So far, no networking technology has been invented that has proven too bizarre for IP; it has even been claimed that IP can run over a network that transports messages using carrier pigeons.
+So far, no networking technology has been invented that has proven too bizarre for IP; in principle, IP can run over a network that transports messages using carrier pigeons.

 Best-effort delivery does not just mean that packets can get lost.
 Sometimes they can get delivered out of order, and sometimes the same